Add-ons

 Connections Page

 The Connections Page simplifies user authorization by presenting a pre-configured interface with buttons for supported data sources.
-This tool is ideal for sandbox testing and rapid development but is not recommended for production environments.
+This tool is ideal for sandbox testing and rapid development, but it is not recommended for production environments.

 /authorizersendpoint. - Configuration in ROOK Portal: Allows adjustments to displayed data sources and testing connectivity.